 A few structural advantages of POD greeting cards specifically:

-- Strong margins on a small unit.
-Cards are inexpensive to produce relative to retail price.
-The margin headroom funds the marketing you'll need to build a brand.
+- Strong margins on a small unit: cards are cheap to produce relative to retail price, funding the marketing you need to build a brand.

-- Niche-first design works here.
-Most card racks at retail are over-served on generic categories (birthday, anniversary) and under-served on specific ones (career milestones, niche humor, particular cultural events, micro-communities).
-A POD store can profitably serve audiences too small for a Hallmark print run.
+- Niche-first design works: retail racks over-serve generic categories and under-serve specific ones (career milestones, niche humor, micro-communities) - a POD store can profitably serve audiences too small for a Hallmark run.

-- Q4 is enormous.
-As Podbase's CMO frames it, "Q4 is the most important quarter of the year, because that is where repeat purchases, promotions, bundles, gift buying behavior, and all of these things become much more important."
-Holiday cards alone can double a card seller's annual revenue.
-If you launch in May or June 2026, you have just enough runway to be ready, tested, and optimized by November.
+- Q4 is enormous: as our CMO frames it, “Q4 is the most important quarter of the year - repeat purchases, promotions, bundles, and gift-buying all peak.”
+Launch in mid-2026 and you have runway to be tested and optimized by November.

 Also Read: